 You won't find a single pool table at this Montreal greasy spoon, but what the Montreal Pool Room lacks in advertised billiard equipment, it makes up for in amazing hot dogs.
 Open since 1912, Montreal Pool Room is the place to get a steamie, and being located right in the heart of Downtown (and across the street from Cafe Cleopatra, an equally famous strip club) the clientele is always an interesting mix of strangers.

-12. Cook a whole meal from foods purchased only at Jean-Talon Market
+12. Cook a whole meal from foods purchased at Jean-Talon Market

-The Montreal food scene isn't just about restaurants, which a trip to Jean-Talon will quickly show you.
+The Montreal food scene isn't just about restaurants and a trip to Jean-Talon Market will quickly show you that.
 If cooking isn't your thing, then just munch out at the many delicious vendors to be found at the market.

 13. Ride a horse-drawn carriage through Old Montreal